 Taken together, these signals help explain why EO demand in 2025 feels uneven.
 Growth is not disappearing, but it is concentrating around national priorities and public-interest use cases, rather than the broad, horizontal commercial expansion once assumed.

-This is also the year GeoAI becomes real.
-Foundation models have moved out of research and into production environments, but adoption is still gated by interoperability, harmonization, and trust in outputs.
+This is also the year geospatial foundation models begin to move from research into production environments.
+But adoption is still gated by interoperability, harmonization, and trust in outputs.
 The technology is ahead of the systems meant to absorb it.

 Geospatial Becomes Evidence